peawad/codingChallenge/README.md

 ## Ways to test queries in get /contact

+If you have a person named Jason in your contact book...
 ```
 http://localhost:5000/contact?pageSize=10&page=5&query={ "query": { "query_string" : { "query" : "(Jason)", "fields": ["name"]} } }
 ```
+If you want everyone in your contacts...
 ```
 http://localhost:5000/contact?pageSize=10&page=5&query=none
 ```